KrisDunning/data-structures-and-algorithms/javascript/code-challenges/graph/README.md

 - `getNeighbors(node)` - returns a collection of edges connected to node
 - `size()` - returns integer value of number of nodes in the graph
 - `breadthFirst(rootNode)` - Method used to return array of node values in a breadth first traversal manner
+- `depthFirst(rootNode)` - Method to return array of node values in a depth first manner
 - `businessTrip(graph,[city1,city2]`) - Method to determine cost of travel(edge weight) between two "cities"(nodes) on a graph